-From the moment we wake up in the mornings to when we finally shut our eyes and go to bed for the night, our eyes are hard at work for us.
-As children we don’t think about the damage we could be doing to our eyes when we run outside to play; we just want to be out in the sunshine having fun.
+From the moment we wake up in the morning to when we finally shut our eyes and go to bed for the night, our eyes are hard at work for us.
+As children, we don’t think about the damage we could be doing to our eyes when we’re outside playing.
+We just want to be out in the sunshine having fun.
 After all, what kid asks themselves how to improve presbyopia naturally?
 Most kids, and most people, in reality, probably don’t even know what presbyopia is.

 This attitude continues into adulthood as well.
-As we get older we worry more about how we look than how well we see.
-For most people it isn’t until they develop a vision problem that they really stop and think about how much their eyes do for them.
+As we get older, we worry more about how we look than how well we see.
+For most people, it isn’t until they develop a vision problem that they really stop and think about how much their eyes do for them.

 We most likely don’t give our eyes enough credit.

 They are the hardest working muscles in the human body and they don’t get much rest during the day.
-Since we’re used to taking our eyes for granted for so long, it’s a shock to us when our vision suddenly become a bit blurry.
+Since we’re used to taking our eyes for granted for so long, it’s a shock to us when our vision suddenly becomes a bit blurry.

-Blurred vision caused by aging, presbyopia, usually doesn’t start until you hit your 40s and when it does start, it’s often rather upsetting after a lifetime of dependable vision.
+Blurred vision caused by aging usually doesn’t start until you hit your 40s.
+Then, when it does start, it’s often rather upsetting after a lifetime of dependable vision.
 After all, when your ability to read and perform detailed tasks such as reading or even writing begins to diminish due to blurred vision, the most simple tasks can become really frustrating.

 If you’ve been diagnosed with blurred vision, you may be wondering this: can you improve presbyopia naturally?